 If you're a full-time student who would like to combine the quality, affordability and other benefits of a Dutchess Community College education with the experience of living away at college ... good news!
-We now offer on-campus student housing; our new, suite-style residence hall opened last fall to rave reviews from students and parents.
+We now offer on-campus student housing; our new, suite-style residence hall opened in fall 2012 to rave reviews from students and parents.
 DCC has earned a reputation for providing an outstanding education while charging the lowest tuition in the state – $3,200 per year.
 This means that full-time DCC students enrolled in an associate degree program may enjoy an on-campus residential experience at a reasonable cost.

 You must apply for admission to the College before you apply for housing, as you will need portal login information to access the online housing application.
 Be sure to keep your financial aid paperwork on track and apply early for housing to avoid having to be wait-listed.

 Student safety, comfort and convenience were top priorities in the design of the residence hall, as we are committed to providing a secure, welcoming environment that enriches the student experience.
 The building features:

 - 465 beds